tribalfs/GalaxyMaxHzPub/README.md

  ![adb_devices](adb_devices.png)

  * If your device fails to connect to your computer, your computer is possibly missing the USB driver for your device.
 For Samsung smartphones, you can install [Samsung USB driver](https://developer.samsung.com/android-usb-driver) or [Samsung Dex for PC](https://www.samsung.com/us/explore/dex).
-Once installed, reboot your PC and redo step no. 6
+Once installed, reboot your PC and redo step no. 6.
+Other connection failure troubleshooting you can try: restarting the computer, turning off & turning on again USB debugging on your phone, connecting to a different USB port of your computer and try using a different usb 'data' cable.

 ### 7. Actual granting of WRITE_SECURE_SETTINGS permission to Galaxy Max Hz